theonlywilll/fe15routeswap/README.md

 4. Open the patcher, then hit "Patch!" and wait for it do be finished.

-5. If a error text appeared, revise the steps again.
+5. If an error text appeared, revise the steps again.

 6. Done!
-It now will be a folder called "patched", these contain the patched files.
+Now a folder called "patched" will appear, these contain the patched files.

 #### 2.2 Manual patch

-1. Download the patch program, it will be a folder called "routeswap".
+1. Download the patch program, inside it has a folder called "routeswap".

 2. Get a IPS patcher, then manually patch every file from Data with the same name as the .IPS file (ex: Person.bin.lz.ips will patch Person.bin.lz).